-Cornelis has funded healthcare for 52 patients in 12 countries.
+Cornelis has funded healthcare for 82 patients in 12 countries.

-Elvin is a baby from Tanzania.
-He is the first born child in his family of three children.
+Hashim is a seven-year-old student and the third-born child in his family of three children.
 Hashim started his primary school education early this year and he is currently in grade one.
 His mother is concerned he may have learning challenges as he has delayed talking in comparison to his younger sibling.
 Hashim’s mother is a single mom who works hard selling vegetables for a living.
-Hashim has been diagnosed with bilateral genu varus.
-His legs bow outward so that his knees do not touch.
+Hashim has been diagnosed with bilateral genu varus, where his legs bow outward so that his knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he gets tied after a short walk and experiences pain.
-Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Elvin.
-The procedure is scheduled to take place on February 7.
-Treatment will hopefully restore Elvin's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Hashim.
+The procedure is scheduled to take place on October 7th.
+Treatment will hopefully restore Hashim's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Hashim’s mother says “It is through people’s kindness, help, and support for us to make it here to Plaster house.
 Please help my son.”